Food for Thought

-A: The contest officially begins Wednesday, October 10th at 11 a.m. at the Kickoff on the Great Lawn.
-Everything collected will be weighed on November 9th in the Trible Courtyard during the Food Drive Finale.
+A: The contest officially begins Monday, October 6th.
+Everything collected during the next month will be weighed on Friday, November 14th in the Trible Plaza during the Food Drive Finale.

 Q: What counts as "weight"?

-A: Food collected from 10/10-11/9 will be weighed at the Food Drive Finale
+A: All financial contributions will be converted to pounds ($1=5lbs).
+Food collected from 10/6-11/14 will be weighed at the Food Drive Finale.

 Q: What are some ways to collect food/money?

-- Events where the entry fee (or a %) goes toward the Challenge for your org.
+- Events where the entry fee (or a %) goes toward the Weight of Hunger Challenge for your organization.

 - Buy the shirts in bulk and sell them to others (classes, home town, etc.)